Pictured above is the ribbon-cutting ceremony and breaking ground for Trinidad’s Space to Create in Summer 2018.

 Units are now ready to lease!
 Please contact susan.miner@assetliving.

 Q: Are the units available for leasing yet?

 YES!
-Even with the challenge of working through the COVID crisis we have all been facing, Gibbs Construction is wrapping up the finishing touches on the Main Street site in Historic Downtown Trinidad (a historic adaptive reuse project), and thirteen units are now available for leasing!
+Even with the challenge of working through the COVID crisis we have all been facing, Gibbs Construction has made the finishing touches on the Main Street site in Historic Downtown Trinidad (a historic adaptive reuse project), and the units are now available for leasing!
 Each unit is unique, but the general feel and design are similar across the building.
 The units are spacious, with over-sized windows providing TONS of natural light, and durable floors, countertops, and surfaces, which make the apartments perfect for those looking to advance their creative pursuits in a live/work community.
-The Elm Street site, which is a new building entirely, is also ready for leasing now.
+The Elm Street site, which is a new building entirely, is also now ready for leasing.